ToolJet/ToolJet/docs/docs/tooljet_database.md

 ### Bulk upload data

 You can bulk upload data to the ToolJet database by clicking on the **Bulk upload data** button on the top of the database editor.
 On clicking the button, a drawer will open from the right from where you can upload a **CSV** file.
+This file is used to upsert records onto the table.
+If data for id column is missing it will insert new record with the row data else if id is present it will update the corresponding record with the corresponding row data.

 From the drawer, users can download the **template CSV file** in which they can enter the data to be uploaded to the ToolJet database's table or format their CSV file in the same way as the template file.